Refining a British Tractor - BP51’s on the TD5

 Ready for the Cape:

 The real magic of this kit will shine later this year when we finally hit the Tele Track.
-Halfway through our Cape York trip, as our load lightens, water bladders empty, and supplies dwindle, I know exactly how we'll adapt.
+Halfway through our Cape York trip, as our load lightens, water tanks empty, and supplies dwindle, I know exactly how i'll adapt.
 We'll be able to pull over under the shade of a stringy bark, grab that C-spanner, and dial back the compression on those ribbed collars to bring the plushness back to the lighter truck.
 It is this adaptability that makes the kit an overlander's dream.

 the 2025 trip, running on the old suspension.
 Can’t wait to try the new gear out.